 The emphasis in the second and third years will be to refine the research project, obtain appropriate approval, funding, and conduct research.
 Fellows will be expected to disseminate their research findings at local, regional, and national meetings to gain important presentation skills and networking opportunities.
 Fellows will develop their writing skills through manuscript preparation with submission to a peer-reviewed journal.
 Fellows will also have opportunities for invited manuscripts and book chapters to further their writing skills.

 In addition, the Children’s Research Institute at Children’s Mercy supports a large number of basic science, translational and clinical research projects.
-We have an exciting opportunity with a newly endowed Children's Mercy Research Institute.

 Click here to see our faculty and their research interests.